santiagobarreda/FastTrack/README.md

 ### Acknowledgments

-This work is the implementation of the ideas presented in several previous works (more coming):
+This work is the implementation of the ideas presented in several previous works:

 * Nearey, T. M., Assmann, P. F., & Hillenbrand, J. M. (2002).
 Evaluation of a strategy for automatic formant tracking.
 The Journal of the Acoustical Society of America, 112(5), 2323-2323.
 * Wassink, A. B., & Koops, C. (2013).
 Quantifying and interpreting vowel formant trajectory information.
 In Best Practices in Sociophonetics Workshop at NWAV (Vol. 42).
 * Weenink, D. (2015).
 Improved formant frequency measurements of short segments.
 In ICPhS.
+* Zhang, C., Morrison, G. S., Enzinger, E., and Ochoa, F. (2013).
+Effects of telephone transmission on the performance of formant-trajectory-based forensic voice comparison – Female voices.
+Speech Communication, 55(6), 796–813. https://doi.org/10.1016/j.specom.2013.01.011